Code-Institute-Submissions/BitWise-Front-End_2/README.md

 <br>
 Client requested the site to be built from shades of grey with a bold purple for emphasising key elements.
 This consideration was made to not pull focus or negatively impact the readability of the site due to its information nature.

-In addition to this the client requested that there be a dark and light mode to better tailor to user preferences and give a codeing aesthetic.
+In addition to this the client requested that there be a dark and light mode to better tailor to user preferences and give a coding aesthetic.

-The achieve this look Chakra Theme was applied to allow a switch from light to dark mode.
-Then a purple theme was interwoven with the standard theme to hightlight key elements and add a dynamic exiciting look to the site.
+To achieve this look Chakra Theme was applied to allow a switch from light to dark mode.
+Then a purple theme was interwoven with the standard theme to hightlight key elements and add a dynamic exciting look to the site.

 The themes utilise the same colors but reverse the shade on the dark mode switch.